mui/mui-x/docs/src/pages/components/data-grid/columns/columns.md

 ### Fluid width

-By default each column have a fixed width of 100 pixels, but column fluidity (responsiveness) can be by achieved setting the `flex` propery avaibale in the `ColDef`.
+Each column has a fixed width of 100 pixels by default, but column fluidity (responsiveness) can be by achieved by setting the `flex` property in `ColDef`.

 The `flex` propery accepts values between 0 and ∞.